9630613/Iranian-license-plate-detection/README.md

 - Dataset
  - Installation
  - Usage
+ - Train your model!
  - Some results
  - License

  # What will you learn this project
  - How to annotate the dataset
  - How to train a Yolo model on colab
- - License detecting a videocamera on pycharme
+ - License detecting a videocamera
  # Dataset
  The pretrained dataset :
  https://www.kaggle.com/datasets/andrewmvd/car-plate-detection